What Is a Pedal Kayak?

 The First Pedal Kayaks

-When this technology was first introduced, both kayak fishermen and recreational kayak enthusiasts quickly jumped on board and enjoyed the new method of experiencing kayaking.
+When this technology was introduced, both kayak fishermen and recreational kayak enthusiasts quickly jumped on board and enjoyed the new method of experiencing kayaking.

-This type of kayak utilized foot propulsion technology that caused the fins to move back and forth and sideways when the pedals were being used.
+This type of kayak utilized foot propulsion technology that caused the fins to move back and forth and sideways when the pedals were used.

-Since that time, many companies have decided to come out with their own pedal drive kayaks, including Old Town with their Predator PDL kayak.
+Since that time, many companies have decided to come out with their pedal drive kayaks, including Old Town with their Predator PDL kayak.
 Many other brands such as Feelfree Kayaks, Cabela’s Kayaks, Wilderness Systems, and Perception all have foot propulsion kayaks in the works.

 Advantages of Foot Propulsion Kayaks